-The more we can de-centralize compulsory heterosexuality, the less we’ll perpetuate the cultural systems that make the question at hand is a valid thing to inquire about.
+The more we can de-centralize compulsory heterosexuality, the less we’ll perpetuate the cultural systems that legitimize the above question as a valid premise to inquire about.

-The question also seems to conflate gender and sexuality because it assumes that a woman dating a masculine woman would also be interested in dating a cisgender man – just because they’re both “masculine.”
+The above question conflates gender and sexuality because it assumes a woman dating a masculine woman would also be interested in dating a cisgender man – just because they’re both “masculine.”

 I say “masculine” because the conflation of gender and sexuality here also assumes that all cisgender men are masculine-presenting.
 Anyone can be feminine or be feminine-presenting, including cisgender men!

 We also must remember that many cisgender men are gay, queer, or asexual.